- Last Updated: 01 October 2017 01 October 2017

 - At least one symptom from two of the following three categories:

 - Autonomic, e.g., dizziness, neurally mediated hypotension (NMH), postural orthostatic tachycardia (POTS).

 - Neuroendocrine, e.g., feeling feverish, cold extremities, intolerance of extremes of heat and cold.

 - Immune, e.g., recurrent flu-like symptoms, new sensitivities to food, odors or chemicals.

 Children are more likely than adults to suffer from dizziness, abdominal pain, rashes, fevers and chills.
-These symptoms are described in more detail in the pediatric case definition developed in 2006 by the International Association for CFS 1, 2, and in Chronic Fatigue Syndrome/Myalgic Encephalomyelitis: A Primer for Clinical Practitioners.
-Table 1 from the 2006 definition 1 and the Pediatric Case Definition Worksheet from the Primer provide succinct summaries to share with medical providers.
+These symptoms are described in more detail in the pediatric case definition developed in 2006 by the International Association for CFS 1, 2, in Myalgic Encephalomyelitis/Chronic Fatigue Syndrome Diagnosis and Management in Young People: A Primer 3, and in Chronic Fatigue Syndrome/Myalgic Encephalomyelitis: A Primer for Clinical Practitioners.
+The Clinical Diagnostic Worksheet from the Pediatric Primer 3 provides a useful guideline for medical providers.

-In February 2015, the Institute of Medicine (IOM) of the National Academies proposed a new name, Systemic Exertional Intolerance Disease (SEID), and streamlined diagnostic criteria for ME/CFS.
+In February 2015, the Institute of Medicine (IOM) of the National Academies (now the National Academy of Medicine) proposed a new name, Systemic Exertional Intolerance Disease (SEID), and streamlined diagnostic criteria for ME/CFS.
 The IOM Report Guide for Clinicians has a clear description of the real, physical nature of the illness.
 These recommendations have not yet been adopted by federal agencies.